YINI-lang/YINI-spec/YINI-Specification.md

 - **Added:** For readability, added support for section marker separators `_`.
 - **Added:** Added optional mode declarations to the YINI marker using `@yini strict` and `@yini lenient`.
 These declarations state the document's expected parser mode but MUST NOT automatically switch the active parser mode.
 If `@yini strict` is parsed in lenient mode, the parser MUST emit a mode-mismatch error.
 If `@yini lenient` is parsed in strict mode, the parser MUST emit a mode-mismatch warning.
 - **Clarified:** Defined empty-document handling by mode.
 In lenient mode, a document containing only whitespace, comments, and/or disabled lines is permitted but SHOULD produce a warning.
 In strict mode, such a document is invalid and MUST result in an error.
+- **Changed:** Standardized orphan-member handling in lenient mode.
+Conforming lenient-mode parsers MUST accept orphan members and mount them directly on the abstract document root alongside top-level sections.
+The previous implementation-dependent implicit `base` mapping is no longer part of the YINI data model.
 - **Changed:** Re-added `>` as a supported ASCII section marker based on feedback.
 It is now documented as a quote-like ASCII fallback marker, with a portability caveat because some email clients, forum renderers, and Markdown-like environments may treat it as a quote prefix.

 v1.0.0 RC 5, 2026-04-09
 - **Changed:** The document terminator (`/END`) is now required in strict mode and remains optional in lenient mode.
 - **Clarified:** Updated the specification text, validation rules, and strict/lenient mode table to reflect that strict mode requires `/END` at the end of the document.
 - **Clarified:** Clarified whitespace rules for section headers: repeated/basic section headers do not require a space before the section name, while numeric shorthand headers (such as `^7`) do.
 - **Clarified:** Defined top-level structure rules for lenient and strict mode.
-In lenient mode, orphan members may be exposed at the root or under an implicit base section; in strict mode, exactly one explicit top-level section is allowed, all additional sections MUST be nested beneath it, and top-level orphan members are forbidden.
+In RC5, lenient-mode orphan members could be exposed at the root or under an implicit base section; strict mode required exactly one explicit top-level section.
+The implementation-dependent lenient mapping was superseded by the standardized document-root mapping in RC6.
 - **Updated:** Added a third large real-world configuration example (C) for parsing in strict mode.
   - See Section **15.7**.
   - The full YINI and JSON versions of these examples are also included under